You searched for: “oral

 Kendra's friend was fitted with an aural device which was designed to help her understand oral statements; such as, when her dentist referred her to an oral surgeon for a consultation.

-3. Expressed in spoken form as distinct from written form.
+3. Expressed in spoken form as distinct from written form: Each student had to stand up and give an oral report in front of the class.

-5. A speech sound that is produced by means of an airstream that escapes through the mouth only, with the nasal cavity sealed off by the velum.,BR> 6.
-In Freudian analysis, a descriptive stage in child development when erotic pleasure is derived from mouth-associated sensations, especially through feeding, thumb-sucking, and putting objects into the mouth.
+6. In Freudian analysis, a descriptive stage in child development when erotic pleasure is derived from mouth-associated sensations: Oral enjoyment is obtained especially through feeding, thumb-sucking, and putting objects into the mouth.

-7. In Freudian analysis, a description of a dependent, selfish, and aggressive personality type with a tendency to derive pleasure from mouth-related activities; such as, eating, drinking, smoking, etc.
+7. In Freudian analysis, a description of a dependent, selfish, and aggressive personality type with a tendency to derive pleasure from mouth-related activities: Oral satisfactions can be eating, drinking, smoking, etc.

-9. In education, when an examination, or test, that involves candidates giving spoken answers to spoken questions, as distinct from one where the questions and answers are in written form.
+9. In education, regarding an examination, or test, that involves candidates giving spoken answers to spoken questions: The final exams included oral tests in addition to those with questions and answers in written form.

 This entry is located in the following units: -al; -ial, -eal (page 18) ora-, or-, orat-; os- + (page 2)